-The Educational Impact Statement (EIS) allows you and your school to provide detail of how your disability has impacted on your second level experience.
+The Educational Impact Statement (EIS) allows you and your school to provide details of how your disability has impacted on your second level experience.
 The Educational Impact Statement is used to determine if you meet DARE criteria for educational impact of your disability.
-The Educational Impact Statement is used by DARE to determine if an applicant to DARE has been educationally impacted as a result of their disability.
-This information and the information contained in your Evidence of Disability documentation (Section C) allows DARE to assess if an applicant has met the DARE criteria.
-The Educational Impact Statement also provides background on your educational experience and helps to determine appropriate supports at third level.
+The Educational Impact Statement also helps to determine appropriate supports at third level.

-This should be completed by the appropriate teacher in your school in consultation with you.
-This outlines, from your point of view, the impact of your disability on your education.
-Your response to each of the six statements should act as a guide for your teacher in deciding what information may need to be gathered to complete the rest of the form.
+The appropriate teacher in your school should complete the EIS checklist with you.
+Your response to each of these questions should act as a guide for the teacher in deciding what information they may need to gather to complete the rest of the EIS.

 This section needs to be co-ordinated by either your:

 - Learning Support Teacher

 - Visiting Teacher (for applicants who are blind/vision impaired or deaf/hard of hearing)

 - School Principal

 It is important to note that it is unlikely that all 6 sections of the EIS will be relevant to you.
 Depending on the type of disability and how that disability has impacted on our individual educational experience, certain sections may be relevant and others may not.
 The teacher completing the form may have to consult with other teachers in the school so that they can accurately answer the questions on the impact of your disability.
 If you are being home-schooled, please see the Frequently Asked Questions section on www.accesscollege.ie for more information about what you need to submit.